Hello-Vince/crm-system/README.md

 ## License

-This project was created as a technical challenge submission.
+MIT License - feel free to use this as a reference for building your own microservices architecture.